Code-Institute-Submissions/paulday966-milestone1/README.md

 ![Image of at a glance information](https://github.com/paulday966/milestone1/blob/master/documentation/images/google-maps-address.jpg)

-I want the user to be able to signup to the monthly newsletter, so they can stay up to date with the latest cafe information.
-This would be done by entering their name and email address into the newsletter sign up fields on the contact us page.
-Then they would click on the submit button and a box pops up which thanks them for subscribing.
+I want the user to be able to sign up to the monthly newsletter, so they can stay up to date with the latest cafe information.
+This would be done by entering their name and email address into the newsletter sign up fields on the contact us page and clicking on the submit button.
+A box pops up which thanks them for subscribing with an OK button to click on to clear the box.

 Newsletter signup